Mediation of Dissolutions

 I set a morning appointment and reserve the day so your session isn't interrupted or concluded until you want to stop.

-The session starts with everyone in the room at the same time.
+The session starts with everyone in the meeting room at the same time.
 My conversation about the case doesn't begin until everyone has arrived.

 Then, I explain the ground rules, including: